 What Are Tradelines and How Do They Affect You?

-A tradeline is a term used by credit reporting agencies to describe credit accounts listed on your credit report.
-For each account you have, there is a separate tradeline, which includes information about the creditor and the debt.
+A tradeline is a term used by credit reporting agencies to describe credit accounts listed on your credit reports.
+For each credit card, loan and other type of credit account you have, you'll have a separate tradeline that includes key information about the creditor and the debt.

-Understanding how tradelines work can give you a better idea of how to read your credit report and what lenders see when they check your credit.
+Understanding how tradelines work can give you a better idea of how to read your credit report and what lenders consider when they check your credit.

 What Are Tradelines on Your Credit Report?